natemacfadden/pfvs/README.md

 - [Small Cosmological Constants in String Theory](https://arxiv.org/abs/1912.10047) by Mehmet Demirtas, Manki Kim, Liam McAllister, Jakob Moritz, Andres Rios-Tascon, and
 - [Candidate de Sitter Vacua](https://arxiv.org/abs/2406.13751) by Liam McAllister, Jakob Moritz, Richard Nally, Andreas Schachner,

 as well as their references.
 This repo focuses solely on PFVs as a combinatorial problem abstracted from the physics.
-In this light, there are unpublished notes by Mehmet Demirtas/Richard Nally that are especially valuable.
+In this light, there are also unpublished notes by Mehmet Demirtas/Richard Nally that much of this builds off of.
 The relevant aspects of such notes will be briefly restated below

 ## Problem Statement
 Let $X$ be a CY. $X$ has some derived quantities, including